BabaYara/starter-academic_New/content/authors/admin/_index.md

 I am a Ph.D. candidate in Finance studying at NOVA School of Business and Economics.
 My research interest lies at the intersection of Return Predictability, Machine Learning, and Financial Econometrics.
 I am particularly interested in answering the question of whether or not portfolios that leverage our improved ability to estimate future returns are priced by existing asset pricing models.

-I am on the 2020-2021 job market and will be available for virtual interviews at the 2020 ASSA Annual Meeting and the 3rd European Job Market for Economist (2020).
+I  am happy to announce that I will join The Kelley School of Business at Indiana University in July 2021.